yohanalee/learnCDK/README.md

         'body': 'Hello, CDK!
 You have hit {}\n'.format(event['path']) }
 ```
-This is a simple Lambda function which returns the text "Hello CDK!
+This is a simple Lambda function that returns the text "Hello CDK!
 You've hit [url path]".
 The function's output also includes the HTTP status code and HTTP headers.
 These are used by API Gateway to formulate the HTTP response to the user.

 ### 2.1.1.
 AWS Construct Library
 The AWS CDK is shipped with an extensive library of constructs called the **AWS Construct Library**.